McGill students can take advantage of re-imagined safe study spaces on campus that are designed for quiet and individual study.

 - have been exposed to someone diagnosed with COVID-19 during the last 14 days

-- have been travelling outside of Canada in the last 14 days
+- have been traveling outside of Canada in the last 14 days

 Frequently Asked Questions

-You can book one three-hour time slot per day up to two weeks in advance.
-If there are available seats, bookings can be made the day of, up to two hours in advance of a morning or afternoon timeslot.
+You can book one time slot per day up to one week in advance.
+If there are available seats, bookings can be made the day of, up to two hours in advance of the time slot.
+Walk-ins without a reservation are not permitted.
 Only the person who made the booking is permitted into space.
 You cannot book a seat on behalf of another person.
-The hubs are for individual, quiet study.

 In order to ensure that all students who choose to study on campus have a chance to book a seat, space users can book one time slot per day but can book unlimited days per week.
 There are no other limits.